taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Refactoring to Patterns by Joshua Kerievsky
 - Working Effectively with Legacy Code by Michael C. Feathers

+Others

+- Release It!: Design and Deploy Production-Ready Software by Michael T. Nygard
+- Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation by Jez Humble

-Test (TDD)
+## Test

 - Test Driven Development: By Example (2002) by  Kent Beck
 - Growing Object-Oriented Software, Guided by Tests by Steve Freeman
 - Effective Unit Testing by Lasse Koskela
 - xUnit Test Patterns: Refactoring Test Code by Gerard Meszaros
 - The RSpec Book by David Chelimsky
 - The Art of Unit Testing: With Examples in .NET by Roy Osherove

-Others

-- Release It!: Design and Deploy Production-Ready Software by Michael T. Nygard
-- Continuous Delivery: Reliable Software Releases Through Build, Test, and Deployment Automation by Jez Humble

 ## Software Engineering